sandeep-patle/auth_api_application/README.md

 This application providing REST API to CRUD user and user session management.

 To improve db performance we used sharding, devided users table into part.
+Also set indexs for tables.

 Here we are validating api call by authorization token.
 When user login generating authorization token this token need to pass in header for all subsquent secure api call.